spryker/spryker-docs/docs/pbc/all/payment-service-provider/202404.0/base-shop/third-party-integrations/stripe/connect-and-configure-stripe.md

 - Stripe Secret Key

 When you save the configuration your Merchant Portal application will be updated and the page with Payment Settings will get the functionality of onboarding a merchant to Stripe.
 The onboarding is required to let Stripe know which Merchants are part of the Marketplace and to handle the payments, transfer money, and reverse transfers accordingly.
-From this moment your customers can use Stripe to pay for their orders.

 ### Configuring Transfers

-In Spryker we used the terms "Payout" and "Reverse Payout" for transferring money from the Marketplace to the Merchant and reverse the transfer respectively.
+The terms *Payout* and *Reverse Payout* refer to transferring money from the Marketplace to the Merchant and reversing the transfer respectively.

 In the context of Stripe in a Marketplace, you need to configure the transfers.
-The transfers are handled by the `MerchantPayoutCommandByOrderPlugin` and `MerchantPayoutReverseCommandByOrderPlugin` commands.
-These commands are responsible for transferring money from the Marketplace to the Merchant and reverse the transfer respectively when needed.
+Transfers are handled by the `MerchantPayoutCommandByOrderPlugin` and `MerchantPayoutReverseCommandByOrderPlugin` commands.
+These commands transfer money from the Marketplace to the Merchant and reverse the transfer respectively when needed.

-You also need to define when this should happen.
-You have several options here which are default options provided by the OMS.
-The simplest solution is to set a state-machine-timeout for the `MerchantPayoutCommandByOrderPlugin` command.
-This will trigger the command after the timeout is reached.
+By default, there're several options to trigger transfers in OMS.
+The simplest one is to set a state-machine-timeout for the `MerchantPayoutCommandByOrderPlugin` command.
+This triggers the command after the timeout is reached.
 You can also define your own conditions and triggers for the command.

-You can also set up a cronjob that triggers the event for the transition when you have more sophisticated requirements e.g. transfer money to merchants every last friday of the month.
+With more sophisticated requirements, like transferring money to merchants on the last Firday of every month, you can set up a cronjob that triggers the event for the transition.